Vladimir Samoilov (figure skater)

-Vladimir Sergeevich Samoilov (Владимир Сергеевич Самойлов, Władimir Samojłow; born 13 May 1999) is a Russian figure skater who currently represents Poland.
-He is the 2022 Bavarian Open champion, the 2022 Volvo Open Cup champion, and the 2022 Polish national champion.
+Vladimir Sergeevich Samoilov (Владимир Сергеевич Самойлов, Władimir Samojłow; born 13 May 1999) is a Russian-born figure skater who currently represents Poland.
+He is the 2022 Bavarian Open champion, the 2022 Volvo Open Cup champion, and a four-time Polish national champion (2022-25).

-Competing for Russia, he is the 2017 JGP Italy silver medalist.

 Personal life

 Samoilov was born on 13 May 1999 in Moscow, Russia.
 He has an older sister, Katerina, who coaches figure skating.

 Career

 Early career

 Samoilov began skating in 2003 at CSKA Sports School in Moscow under coach Irina Galustyan.
 He remained with Galustyan until 2009, after which he changed coaches several times, moving to Elena Sokolova for the 2009–2010 season, Anastasia Timofeeva for the 2010–2011 season, and Irina Smirnova for the summer of 2011.
 In December 2011, he moved back to CSKA to train under Inna Goncharenko.

-His time with Goncharenko lasted until the 2016–2017 season, after which he moved to Sambo 70 to train under Eteri Tutberidze, Sergei Dudakov, and Daniil Gleikhengauz.
+His time with Goncharenko lasted until the 2016–2017 season, after which he moved to Sambo 70 to train under Eteri Tutberidze, Sergei Dudakov, and Daniil Gleikhengauz on the advice of Goncharenko.
 Samoilov was only in Tutberidze's camp for one season with little success due to a back injury he incurred there, which prevented him from training normally.
 He contemplated retiring from competition before he eventually moved to Evgeni Plushenko's new Academy Angels of Plushenko in August 2017.